Learning in repeated auctions: Statistical Learning Theory Tools for Revenue Maximization

 \subsection{The Need to Restrict the Space of Distributions}

-There are several reasons explaining the importance of restricting the admissible class of value distribution $\cF$ when trying to provide guarantees on these error terms.
+There are several reasons explaining the importance of restricting the admissible class of value distributions $\bF$ to control these error terms.
 The first is that worst-case bounds taken over arbitrarily badly-behaved distribution would be almost uninformative.
-The second is more pragmatical: arbitrarily bad distribution (ex: arbitrary mixture or Dirac) lead to very hard optimization problems.
-It is not really crucial to provide guarantees on the solutions of problems we don't know how to solve.
+The second is more pragmatical: arbitrarily bad distributions (ex: arbitrary mixtures or Dirac masses) lead to very hard optimization problems.
+It is not really crucial to provide guarantees on the solutions of problems that can not be solved (at least yet).

 To simply explain why the estimation error term cannot be controlled in a satisfying way without further assumptions on the distribution, we focus the remainder of this sub-section on the case where there is only one buyer with value distribution $F$: the posted-price setting.
 In this setting, we recall that to maximize her revenue $\Pi(r)=r(1-F(r))$, the seller must set the reserve price as the monopoly price, a root of bidder's virtual value distribution.